faruk-guler/LusuaL/Logging/kernel-logging.md

 <b>/var/log/kern.log</b>
 Another log you can use to view kernel information is the /var/log/kern.log file, this logs the kernel information and events on your system, it also logs dmesg output.

-## Exercise

-Look at your dmesg and kern logs, what differences do you notice?

-## Quiz Question

-What command can be used to view kernel bootup messages?

-## Quiz Answer

-dmesg